uzyovoys/zenbot/_pages/rest.md

 A unique user\'s identifier in your system.
 This id will be used by Zenbot to manage current user\'s state.

-{% include note.html text="This parameter is required if you wish Zenbot to manage the user's state on Zenbot\'s side.
+{% include note.html text="This parameter is required if you wish Zenbot to manage the user's state on Zenbot's side.
 Otherwise you have to store and manage user's state on your side." %}

 #### context